 Can I get a credit card without income in Canada?

-Most credit card issuers want to see your income so they know you can repay your debt.
-That said, you might be able to get a different type of credit card, like a secured card, without income.
+Most credit card issuers want to see your income because it provides proof that you can repay your debt.
+That said, you might be able to get a different type of credit card, such as a secured card, without income.

 What is the easiest credit card to get approved for in Canada?

-If you’re trying to get a card without income requirements, then an American Express is probably your best bet.
-However, guaranteed approval or secured credit cards are the easiest to be approved for.
+If you're trying to get a card that doesn't require a minimum income (household or personal), then an American Express is probably your best bet.
+However, cards with guaranteed approval and secured credit cards are typically the easiest types to be approved for.

 Can you get a credit card from RBC without a job?

-Yes, there are a few RBC credit cards that don’t have income requirements.
-For example, the RBC Cash Back Mastercard doesn't have income requirements.
-There are also several Amex cards without income requirements.
+Yes, there are a few RBC credit cards that don't have income requirements.
+For example, the RBC Cash Back Mastercard doesn't require the applicant to have a minimum income.
+There are also several Amex cards that you can be approved for without needing an income.

 Which credit cards do not require proof of income?

-Generally, Amex cards don’t require proof of income, so these might be your best option if you’re struggling to get a credit card.
+Generally, Amex cards don't require proof of income, so these might be your best option if you're struggling to get a credit card because of your annual income.
 The American Express Cobalt Card is the best credit card in Canada and doesn't have income requirements.

 Comments